Us (Peter Gabriel album): Background

 In an interview with New Musical Express published in June 1989, Gabriel mentioned that he intended for his next release after Passion to be either a concept album or two separate releases, with one oriented around "melody and atmosphere" and another with an emphasis on "rhythm and dance".
 In October 1989, Gabriel started work on songs which would end up on the Us album.
 During that time, he was concurrently preparing new versions of songs for the 1990 compilation album Shaking the Tree: Sixteen Golden Greats and supervising the editing of 1987 concert footage shot in Greece, which was released in 1990 as the live video album POV.

 Through 1991 and into June 1992, he focused on composing and recording the Us album, mainly at his own Real World Studios in Wiltshire, England, with specialised recording sessions held at Kingsway Studios in New Orleans, and Studio 2000 in Dakar.
 Daniel Lanois co-produced the album with Gabriel, with support from David Bottrill in programming and engineering.
 The final album ended up being almost 58 minutes long, substantially longer than all his earlier releases which adhered to the 46-minute limit of the analog 12-inch vinyl LP.
+As a change from So, Lanois agreed to work on a more on-and-off basis with Gabriel as producer; the former did short stints of at least two weeks at a time, balancing commitments with U2's Achtung Baby and solo album For the Beauty of Wynona.
+That way, Lanois felt there was more renewed excitement and energy in the studio, which showed in the songs more than in a long drawn-out stay.
+While less involved in the more detailed production work (including mixing), Gabriel noted that Lanois had greater influence in the musical areas of the album, pushing him more musically, lyrically and as a performer in the studio.